joe-ewbank/Remittances-and-Migration-Analysis---Nepal-Case-Study/README.md

 ![Nepal: Remittances Received (2000–2023)](images/nepal_remittances_received.png) *Line chart showing the total value of remittances received by Nepal in US$ billions over time.
 Remittances grew rapidly from near zero in the early 1990s to over US$11 billion by 2023.*

-Remittances have also grown as a share of Nepal's economy, rising from under 5% of GDP in the early 2000s to consistently above 20% in recent years — making Nepal one of the most remittance-dependent economies in the world.
+Remittances have also grown as a share of Nepal's economy, rising from under 5% of GDP in the early 2000s to consistently above 20% in recent years, making Nepal one of the most remittance-dependent economies in the world.

 ![Nepal: Remittances as % of GDP (2000–2023)](images/nepal_remittances_as_gdp.png) *Line chart showing remittances received by Nepal as a percentage of GDP.
 The sharp rise after 2001 reflects a rapid increase in labour migration.*